JellyTavernAI/offline-api/README.md

 - Makes https://jellytavern.ai usable offline
 - No login required
 - No offline usage or content is sent to the cloud
-- All offline usage and content is handled by the offline api instead

 ## Brief legal disclaimer